ferhimedamine/open-0x-dex-project/README.md

 Requires Option 1 as a starting point.

-Install a simple menu bar and frame on your webserver and point it to your default trading pair, and you have a fully functional DEX with your branding.
+Install a simple menubar and frame file `index.html` on your web server and point your HTML into your default trading pair (see above) and - zap! - you have a fully functional DEX with your branding, trading volume included!

 Use `http://138.197.135.82:3002/#/erc20/?base=weth&quote=dai` as an URL that loads into a frame.
 Now you have the header with your own content and design, and an embedded 'neutral' trading site.